Our Admission policies have changed. Please carefully read the following:

 - As of January 2018 Forsyth Humane Society is partnering with Forsyth County Animal Control (FCAC).
 FHS has assumed responsibility for sheltering animals at FCAC, including adoptions and intake.
-We refer to this second location as University North (UN).
-We are now an open admission shelter for Forsyth County, NC dogs and cats with intakes done at our UN location.
+We are now an open admission shelter for Forsyth County, NC dogs and cats with intakes done at our University North location.

 - We are asking that pet owners look at surrendering their pet as their very last resort.
-We cannot guarantee placement in our adoption program, and have limitations on space and resources which means euthanasia is a real possibility.
+We cannot guarantee placement in our adoption program, and have limitations on space and resources which means euthanasia may be a real possibility for your pet.

 Pets are members of the family.
 With many millions of companion animals surrendered to animal shelters each year, and countless stray animals roaming our streets, giving up a companion animal is not a decision to be taken lightly.
 If circumstances arise that prohibit you from caring for your pet, there may be options for you to consider before relinquishing your pet.

-Below is a list of resources to give your pet the best chance to find a new home:
+Below is a list of resources to give your pet the best chance to find a new home or address and fix current issues.
+Please click on the grey links for useful information:

 - Re-Home Your Pet Yourself